Public image of Melania Trump: Cultural depictions

 Bosnian sculptor Stevo Selak created a statue of Trump in 2017.
 Madame Tussauds in New York City unveiled a wax sculpture of her in 2018.
 Jim Carrey drew a portrait of Trump in 2018.

 On 5 July 2019, a wooden statue carved out of a tree trunk with a chainsaw was unveiled by the Sava river in Rožno, near Trump's hometown Sevnica in Slovenia.
 The artwork was commissioned by U.S. artist Brad Downey, who hired a local craftsman and artist Aleš Župevc (aka Maxi) to create the statue.
 The statue is styled after the blue dress she wore during her husband's (Donald Trump) presidential inauguration in 2017.
 Local reception of the statue was mixed; some residents praised it, while others called it a "disgrace" and likened it to Smurfette.
 In July 2020, the statue was torched and removed for its protection.
 However, later in 2020 it was replaced with a lookalike statue in bronze.

 Gina Gershon has portrayed Trump for Funny or Die, The Tonight Show Starring Jimmy Fallon, and the off-Broadway show The Trump Family Special.
 Laura Benanti plays Trump on The Late Show with Stephen Colbert.
 Trump has been impersonated on RuPaul's Drag Race by Aquaria in the tenth season (2018) and by Plastique Tiara in the season 11 episode "Trump: The Rusical" (2019).
 Cecily Strong impersonated Trump several times while on the cast of Saturday Night Live and reported that Trump enjoyed her impression.
 Trump is voiced by Cody Lindquist on Our Cartoon President and by Mila Filatova on The President Show.
 The first lady's press secretary, Stephanie Grisham, condemned a music video released by rapper T.I. in October 2018, which featured a Melania Trump lookalike dancing naked in a set resembling the Oval Office.

+Following the release of her documentary film Melania (2026), Amazon users protested by purchasing the erotic novel Melania: Devourer of Men, making the book the number one Amazon search result for 'Melania Trump.'
+The book depicts Trump as a manananggal.